 EL: Why did you choose #LoveItForward to represent this project?

 KM: My iconic #WhatLiftsYou campaign has drawn many responses from people around the world—the one common denominator in most of the responses is the need for love.
 Taking a cue from the 'pay it forward' concept, the 'Love It Forward' campaign encourages people to show acts of love which will then encourage and inspire the spread of love.

-Kelsey’s mural will be on view until May 30, 2018.
+Kelsey’s mural is currently on view.
 Come see it and snap your selfie.
 Don’t forget to share it with #atSAAM and #LoveItForward.